-This is a decadent pie recipe that is really simple to make.
+This is a decadent German Chocolate Pie recipe that is really simple to make.
 This one is in my first cookbook but I’ve never published it online before so I thought I’d share it with you in time for your Thanksgiving and Christmas dinners along with the story I share in my first cookbook :).

 My father did not have an easy start in this world.
 His family was very poor growing up and the true stories of his childhood seem so unrealistic to my kids that I fear they think we’re making them up.
 He rose above it all, though, and even he will tell you that his success in life is due in large part to my mother.

 They began dating when Mama was only fourteen.
 By the time Mama was seventeen, Daddy had dropped out of high school and asked her to marry him.
 She responded with “My daddy won’t let me marry anyone who hasn’t finished high school,” and back he went!

 They were married in 1969.
 Daddy worked as many as three or four jobs at a time when we were little in order to provide for us and make sure Mama could stay home for our benefit.

 For my mama, and for most of us, cooking isn’t just something on our to-do list each day.
 It’s something we do out of love.
 Where some folks might bring flowers or buy gifts, we put a gift on the table at each meal, taking care to prepare foods just right for our families.

 Daddy is retired now from a successful career in law enforcement.
 Mama still enjoys cooking for him, though, and this pie is a special one that she makes just for him.
 Between my parents, I honestly don’t know who is the most appreciative, Daddy that he has Mama, or Mama that she has him.
 We all enjoy this rich chocolate pie though 🙂